-Being medicinewise will help you know the right questions to ask about medicines and medical tests, and where to get trusted information.
+Being medicinewise will help you ask questions about medicines and medical tests, and where to get trusted information.
 Having the right information will help you make better health decisions for you and those you care for.

 5 steps to being medicinewise

-- Ask the right questions to get the information you need about medicines and make better informed decisions.
+- Ask questions to get the information you need about medicines and make better informed decisions.
 Read about questions to ask.

 - Know it’s a medicine.
 Medicines don’t just come on prescription — they include over-the-counter medicines from a pharmacy, supermarket or other store, as well as herbal remedies, vitamins and other supplements.
 Read more about what a medicine is.